 In addition to keeping your branding and logo consistent across channels, it’s also important to keep your messaging consistent.
 There’s (almost) no such thing as repeating your mission too many times.
 This is especially the case if you’re running an awareness or a fundraising campaign.
 This is what creates easy recognition and fosters loyalty and trust.

-Every interaction, online and offline, with your donors, Board, volunteers, partners, and the staff is an opportunity to build relationships and strengthen your brand.
+Every interaction, online and offline, with your donors, Board, volunteers, partners, and staff is an opportunity to build relationships and strengthen your brand.
 For that to happen, all of your communication efforts should be cohesive.
 While personalization and audience segmentation are indeed important, don’t stray too much away from your key messaging.

 To help with consistency, create a simple nonprofit branding guide that outlines your main design elements, the typography, the logo, and other elements of the brand.
 Make sure the guide includes rules for what’s allowed and what isn’t when it comes to using those elements online and offline.
 For example, you could make it clear that your logo is not to be stretched or used on specific backgrounds or contexts.